scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 As this supply chain resembles a complex ecosystem more than a simple 'chain' or stack, our risk management strategy is adopted from work on disaster risk reduction and climate change adaptation research.
-[Cordona2012]_ and others use a framework for evaluating expected cost of low-probability events that distinguishes three factors of risk. *Hazards* are potentially damaging factors from the environment; the cybersecurity equivalent are *threats*. *Exposure* refers to the inventory of elements in place where hazards occur; the cybersecurity equivalent is *assets*. *Vulnerabilities* are defined as the propensity of exposed elements to suffer adverse effects when impacted by a hazard.
+[Cordona2012]_ and others use a framework for evaluating the expected cost of low-probability events that distinguishes three factors of risk. *Hazards* are potentially damaging factors from the environment; the cybersecurity equivalents are *threats*. *Exposure* refers to the inventory of elements in place where hazards occur; the cybersecurity equivalent is *assets*. *Vulnerabilities* are defined as the propensity of exposed elements to suffer adverse effects when impacted by a hazard.
 Expected risk is then straightforwardly computed as the product of the